 The elderly/assisted living building type was the only one that showed higher LPD levels compared to the code and PSD.

 The study team observed LED to be the primary fixture type at all the sites.
 Two sites were found to have a handful of linear and compact fluorescent fixtures and metal halide lamps.
 These non-LED fixtures accounted for less than 0.2% of the fixture count at the sites.
-This is not a surprise since prior baseline studies in Massachusetts (2015 and 2017), both showed a trend of increased LED fixture distribution at sites.
+This is not a surprise since prior baseline studies in Massachusetts (2015 and 2017) both showed a trend of increased LED fixture distribution at sites.
 The percentage of LED fixture distribution in newly constructed buildings went from 33% in 2015 to 84% in Massachusetts.